keithrbennett/rexe/README.md

 Unfortunately, when there are multiple OS commands to be called, then Ruby can be awkward too.

+Sometimes a good solution is to combine Ruby and shell scripting on the same command line.
+Rexe multiplies your power to do so.

 ### Using the Ruby Interpreter on the Command Line

-Sometimes a good solution is to combine Ruby and shell scripting on the same command line.
-Here's an example, using an intermediate environment variable to simplify the logic and save the data for use by future commands.
+Here we use `ruby` on the command line, using an intermediate environment variable to simplify the logic and save the data for use by future commands.
 An excerpt of the output follows the code: